Artists' Views on Robotics Involvement in Painting Productions

 \subsection{Procedure}

-This study employed a within-subjects design where each participant engaged in six painting interactions: three with a human artist (H-H) and three with an autonomous robot (H-R).
-To capture the emergence of familiarity and learning, session order was not counterbalanced: all participants first performed the H-H collaborative painting sessions and then the H-R ones.

-The sessions were conducted on separate days, with a minimum interval of one day between them.
-The reasoning behind this is to provide artists time to elaborate and reflect on their experiences before moving to a new H-H or H-R session.
+Our exploratory study employed a within-subjects design where each participant engaged in six painting interactions: three with a human artist (H-H) and three with an autonomous robot (H-R).
+The order of the sessions was always human-human first and then human-robot.
+The sessions were conducted on separate days, with a minimum interval of one day between them to provide artists with time to elaborate and reflect on their experiences before moving to a new session.
 Overall, the study spanned three weeks.
 The interactions were held in the University of Michigan.
-Each interaction required approximately one hour or one hour and a half.
+Each interaction required approximately one hour or one and a half hours.

-Participants received the instruction to create one final art piece to represent the outcome of the H-H collaboration, and one final piece to represent the outcome of the H-R collaboration, to be selected after the third session of each condition.
-In both conditions, participants were required to collaborate in the artistic product with their partner, either the human artist or the robot.
-No specific guidelines were provided regarding the type, style, or medium of the artwork.
-Participants were free to produce as many pieces as they wished throughout the sessions, with no limitations on format or quantity.
+Participants were instructed to create one final art piece to represent the outcome of the H-H collaboration, and one final piece to represent the outcome of the H-R collaboration.
+This final art piece was selected after the last session of each condition.
+In both conditions, participants were required to collaborate in the artistic product with their partner.
+Here, “collaboration” refers to a shared painting process on the same canvas, where human artists and the robot alternately contribute mark-making.
+No specific guidelines were provided regarding the type, style, or medium of the artwork, as long as it could be considered abstract art.
+Participants were free to produce as many pieces as they wished, without limitations.
 The experimenter was available to clarify any questions about the process but was not present in the room during the creative sessions, to preserve the spontaneity of the interactions.

 In the first session, participants were informed they would be provided with painting materials and that they were free to bring any additional supplies they considered necessary for the artwork creation.
 Furnished painting materials included: a canvas (size: $11 \times 14$ inches / $27.94 \times 35.56$ cm), acrylic and watercolor paints in multiple shades, pencils and markers, brushes of various sizes, glue, and cleaning supplies.
 Materials brought by the artists included paints of different shades and types (e.g., oil), palette knives, brushes, and stickers.